mra7072/AutomatedCableTester/README.md

 For Users
-1. Download this repository and save to directory of your choice
+1. Navigate to https://github.com/mra7072/AutomatedCableTester to download this repository and save to the directory of your choice

 2. Navigate to AutomatedCableTester/gui.py
 3. Execute script to start GUI either by double-clicking script or through a command line interface by running "Python3 gui.py".
 System can be configured to run program on boot by editing your /rc.local enviorment

 For Developers
 1. Clone this repository either through HTTP/SSH to the directory of your choice.
 Instructions to do this can be found here.https://git-scm.com/book/en/v2/Git-Basics-Getting-a-Git-Repository
-2. Navigate AutomatedCableTester/
+2. Once downloaded navigate to AutomatedCableTester/
 3. Changes can be made to the following files, which contain the logic for the entire system.
     - PayloadTester.py - Application/Backend
     - gui.py - UI/Frontend